peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>ctx</i>: A context for controlling the precision, rounding mode, and exponent range.
+ * <i>ctx</i>: An arithmetic context to control precision and rounding of the result.
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null.

 <b>Returns:</b>